-5 Development of the Motion Picture I An overview of the technological, artistic, economic, and sociological history of the cinema from its inception through the 1920's.
-Selig.

-6 Development of the Motion Picture II An overview of the cinema's technological, artistic, economic, and sociological history from 1929-1960.
-Selig.

-107 Film Criticism Intensive analysis of films to develop appropriate critical methods and standards.
+- 5 Development of the Motion Picture I An overview of the technological, artistic, economic, and sociological history of the cinema from its inception through the 1920's. - 6 Development of the Motion Picture II An overview of the cinema's technological, artistic, economic, and sociological history from 1929-1960. - 107 Film Criticism Intensive analysis of films to develop appropriate critical methods and standards.
 Possible approaches are sociological, psychological, aesthetic, and journalistic.
 Organized either historically or topically.
-Prerequisite: 5 or 6.
-Selig.

-161 Contemporary Cinema A survey of the artistic trends, important personalities, economic and social factors that have shaped the past 25 years of narrative feature film history.
-Prerequisite: 5 or 6.
-Selig.

-162 American Film Genres An investigation of the circumstances surrounding the production of American film genres, especially between the years 1930-1960.
-Prerequisite: 5 or 6.
-Selig.
+Prerequisite: 5 - 161 Contemporary Cinema A survey of the artistic trends, important personalities, economic and social factors that have shaped the past 25 years of narrative feature film history.
+Prerequisite: 5 or 6. - 162 American Film Genres An investigation of the circumstances surrounding the production of American film genres, especially between the years 1930-1960.
+Prerequisite: 5

 271, 272 Seminar in Film Selected topics in film.
 May be repeated with departmental permission.
 Prerequisite: Six hours of film courses, including 107.
-Selig.